veader/V8TrySelector/README.md

 V8TrySelector
 =============
-A thought experiment adding the Rails concept of try to NSObject.

-by Shawn Veader (@veader) of [V8 Logic](http://v8logic.com) / [V8 Labs, LLC](http://v8labs.com)
+A fun thought experiment...

 Idea
 ----
-Rails offers an interesting method, `try`, that allows you to send a method to an object without checking if that object is nil.
+Rails offers an interesting method, `try`, that allows you to send a message to an object without checking if that object is nil.

     >> foo = nil
     => nil